-College Services Card and Parking Fees will be refunded from the ASB Bank within the refund/transfer period defined above.
+College Services Card and Parking Fees will be refunded within the refund/transfer period defined above.
 After this time there are no refunds.
 All requests must be accompanied by the College Services Card and/or parking permit.
 No refunds will be granted without the appropriate documentation.
+College Services Cards will be refunded at the ASB Bank.
+Parking fees will be refunded at the Cashier's Office.